 Many people may look at Web Analytics and think “Oh, so boring.”
 But it was a packed house at the DFWSEM’s August meeting.
 The truth is, web analytics is the key to determining ROI and gauging your marketing efforts.
 So for a room filled with online marketing professionals, we were on the edge of our seats to scoop up any helpful tips Jennifer Day and Tyson Kirksey were willing to share.

 1. Integrate All of Your Systems

 The majority of companies are not just using one method of promotion.
-There is SEO, social media and off line promotions that effect your site’s metrics.
+There are SEO, social media and offline promotions that affect your site’s metrics.
 Integrating them all into your analytics and using tagging will help you see how your efforts are impacting your ROI.

 About a year ago, Google introduced Multi-Channel Funnels reports that can be found in the conversions tab.
 It can show you how your marketing efforts work together to create sales and conversions.
 By taking this data in, you can see which channels are generating the most ROI and allocate your budget accordingly.

 3. Set Values for Goals

 You want to set goals so you can test and measure the page values on your site.
 Page Value, as defined by Google is, “The average value of this page or set of pages.”
 It is determined based on a simple formula:

 (Transaction Revenue + Total Goal Value) /Unique Pageviews